 Airborne particulates build up in your home, even if you can’t always see them.
-Here are just a few of the major ones that are likely to be present in the typical residence:
+Here are just a few that are likely to be present to some degree, in a typical home:

 - Dust mites and other insect particles